mauricebyuka/myBioTools/README.md

 ### biosampleParser

-This is a Jupyter notebook contaiing the code for parsing and extract metadata from an xml file containing biosample information.
+This is a Jupyter notebook containg the code for parsing and extract metadata from an xml file with biosample information.
 The parsed file (the `all_biosamples` variable) can be the result of search on NCBI's [Biosample database](https://www.ncbi.nlm.nih.gov/biosample/).
 If the contains data for multiple organisms, the species of interest has to be specified (the `species` variable).
 Cells that can be edited begin with the comment: `# Edit this cell` or `# Can be edited`.
+I believe the search can also be automated.

-### Example
+#### Example

 The folder `data` contains an example of a file that was obtained by searching the database using `Klebsiella pneumoniae` as the search key words.
 Different organisms and/or additional key words can be used.